noudess/docs-main/Perl-API.md

-sub EVENT_DUEL_WIN # Triggered when a client wins a duel. sub EVENT_ENCOUNTER_LOAD # Triggered when an encounter loads. sub EVENT_ENCOUNTER_UNLOAD # Triggered when an encounter unloads. sub EVENT_ENTER # Triggered by any client who enters a mob's proximity. sub EVENT_ENTER_AREA # Triggered when a client enters the area of a mob. sub EVENT_ENTERZONE # Triggered when a player enters the zone. sub EVENT_EQUIP_ITEM # Triggered when a player equips an item.
+sub EVENT_DUEL_WIN # Triggered when a client wins a duel. sub EVENT_ENCOUNTER_LOAD # Triggered when an encounter loads. sub EVENT_ENCOUNTER_UNLOAD # Triggered when an encounter unloads. sub EVENT_ENTER # Triggered by any client who enters a mob\'s proximity. sub EVENT_ENTER_AREA # Triggered when a client enters the area of a mob. sub EVENT_ENTERZONE # Triggered when a player enters the zone. sub EVENT_EQUIP_ITEM # Triggered when a player equips an item.